 Being a school governor

-If you have recently become a school governor you should let us know by contacting Alison Gregory.
+If you have recently become a school governor you should let us know by contacting Liene Veidemane

 Your details will be added to the school governor database which keeps a record of all known governors within the University.
 Your email address will also be added to the UMSGI listerv which ensures you receive all relevant information and updates directed at school governors.

-We have established an internal network for staff who already work as governors.
+We have an active internal network for staff who already volunteer as governors.
 The network meets three times a year and the lunchtime forums help you to find out more about pertinent issues, learn from other governors and share best practice in order to maximise the impact you have on schools.
 We also have regular guest speakers to help boost your knowledge and aid your professional development.
-All governors are welcome and meetings will be advertised at least six weeks in advance.
+All governors are welcome and meetings will be advertised at least four weeks in advance.

 Being a governor will sometimes require you to be away from the University for short periods of time to attend the school for meetings, committees, interviews and Ofsted.

 To make the process of taking time off for this purpose more straightforward there is a HR Policy to cover time off for public duties.
 Please read the policy and we also advise that you speak to your line manager (where applicable) when you become a governor so that they are aware of potential unplanned time off.
 The University allows up to 5 days leave per year for governor meetings.